Loblaw Companies: Reinventing Loblaws

-Weston was appointed Chief Executive Officer of Loblaw Companies Limited.
+Weston was appointed chief executive officer of Loblaw Companies Limited.
 With financing secured through a family holding company that freed Loblaw from its leaseback agreements, Weston began rationalizing operations, shutting down dozens of unprofitable stores while remodelling those that remained.
 "As a 200 store chain, we didn't look very good.
 As a 100 store chain, we looked very good indeed."
 In addition to dozens of store closures, warehouse operations were consolidated and new distribution centres built.

-Galen Weston next brought in Toronto designer Don Watt.
+In 1973, Galen Weston brought in Toronto designer Don Watt.
 Known for his innovative product packaging and use of photography, Watt proposed a complete makeover of Loblaw's corporate image and retail space.
 Although Watt had little experience in supermarket design, Weston gave him the go ahead to remodel one of the stores.
 Weston reportedly told Watt that, "Loblaws is in such trouble that if it doesn’t work, it doesn't matter.
-If it works - good."
+If it works – good."
 On a budget of only $30,000, the renovations took place at night so the store could stay open during the day.
 Along with a complete redesign inside and out, that included new colours and a new repeating 'L' Loblaws logo, Watt made changes to traditional grocery store layout.
 He doubled the floor space of the produce department and moved it from the back of the store to the front.
 He also introduced new design elements such as moveable bins and huge photo enlargements of fresh fruits, vegetables and meats to graphically convey quality and freshness.
 Wood panelling covered over old walls and broken mirrors to give the interior a fresh, contemporary feel.
 Within the first few months of the remodelling, sales increased 60 percent.